idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/rb_pod_surrogate.md

 Next, the [PODReducedBasisTrainer.md] is set up in the `Trainers` block.
 The trainer stores the snapshots and uses them to create basis functions for the reduced subspaces.
-Furthermore, it is also responsible for creating the reduced-order operators.
-These two tasks can be only carried out one after the other, therefore the trainer object needs to be executed twice.
+Furthermore, it is also responsible for creating the reduced-order operators, therefore it needs to be executed twice in the training process.
 The trainer object needs to know what variable needs to be reduced and the names of the vector tags from the sub-application to be able to identify the affine constituent operators.
-Furthermore, using the `independent` input argument one has to specify if the affine constituent operator acts on the variable or not.
+Furthermore, using the `independent` input argument, the user has to specify if the reduced affine constituent operator acts on the variable or not.
 The ordering must be the same as the names of the vector tags.
-The meaning of the limit for energy retention is discussed in [PODReducedBasisTrainer.md].
+The meaning of the energy retention limits is discussed in [PODReducedBasisTrainer.md].

 !listing surrogates/pod_rb/2d_multireg/trainer.i block=Trainers

-As a last step in the training process, the basis functions, reduced operators and every necessay information for the surrogate are saved into and `.rd` file.
+As a last step in the training process, the basis functions, reduced operators and every necessary information for the surrogate are saved into an `.rd` file.
 This file can be then used to construct a surrogate model without the need to repeat the training process.